bluecamel/OctoPrint-Mobile/README.md

 1. Manually install the plugin from `octoprint_mobile` to ~/.octoprint/plugins/mobile

 2. Compile, sign and install the ios app.
-Free developer license from Apple needed.
+Free developer license from Apple needed or get it from [Apple AppStore](https://itunes.apple.com/us/app/id1125992543)